intehera/ConsoleQuiz/README.md

 (Program.cs will be automatically generated for you, replace it with the one here.)

-Open Program.cs and edit a;; the questions and answers - the comments explain what is what.
+Open Program.cs and edit all the questions and answers - the comments explain what is what.

 Cheers,